fubicales2016/fogbowcloud.org/content/pages/install-manager.md

 ```

-* **Manager HTTP Port:** HTTP port which manager component endpoint will be listening.
+* **Manager HTTP Port:** HTTP port to which the manager component endpoint will be listening.

 ```bash
 # http port is the Manager Component endpoint port